AI This Week: Cruise Veers Off Course

 This turn of events now puts autonomous travel at a weird crossroads.
 With the regulatory strictures loosened, it’s likely that these cars will become an ever bigger part of our lives.
 The future we’ve been promised is one in which daily travel is a fully automated luxury experience; your robotaxi will barrel down the freeway, using only its expertly designed algorithms to navigate, while you take a nap in the driver’s seat or watch a movie on your iPhone.
 But is that really how things are going to be?
 Or will self-driving vehicles mostly serve to clog up intersections, cause fender benders, or worse?

-Barry Brown, a computer science professor at Stockholm University in Copenhagen, told Gizmodo that, despite the hype, self-driving cars are still far behind where they need to be when it comes to navigating complex roadway systems.
+Barry Brown, a computer science professor who works at both Copenhagen and Stockholm University, told Gizmodo that, despite the hype, self-driving cars are still far behind where they need to be when it comes to navigating complex roadway systems.
 Brown has studied self-driving cars for years and says that there’s one thing that they are not particularly good at: reading the room—or the road, as it were.
 “They struggle to understand other drivers’ intentions,” he said.
 “We humans are actually very good at doing that but these self-driving cars really struggle to work that one out.”

 The problem, from Brown’s perspective, is that roadways are actually social domains, rich with subtle interpersonal cues that tell drivers how to interact with one another and their surrounding environment.
 Self-driving cars, unfortunately, are not very good at picking up on those cues—and are more akin children who haven’t been socialized properly yet.

-Note: A previous version of this story misstated the university that Barry Brown works at.
-He actually works at two universities.
-We regret the error.